 After a Car Crash, Our Boston Car Accident Attorneys Can Help

 We hope that you are never involved in a car crash, and that if you are, your damages are minor.
 If you do happen to be in an accident, though, especially one that results in significant injuries or losses, we want you to know that our attorneys are ready to help.
-At Kelly & Associates Injury Lawyers, our skilled Boston car accident lawyers have represented many car accident victims who were harmed by the carelessness of other motorists.
+At Michael Kelly Injury Lawyers, our skilled Boston car accident lawyers have represented many car accident victims who were harmed by the carelessness of other motorists.
 We know what it takes to negotiate with an insurance company and recover fair compensation for victims of accidents caused by negligence.
 Contact us today to schedule your free case consultation and learn more!